For your best business protection and savings, we recommend bundling GL with some other important coverages on one Business Owners Policy!

 CoverWallet is an insurance broker that sells the general liability insurance, commercial auto, workers' compensation, commercial property, and other business insurance policies of its partners for general contractors.

-To get covered, you use CoverWallet’s online quotes comparison tool which shows the rates and features of numerous insurance options.
+To get covered, you can use CoverWallet’s online quotes comparison tool which shows the rates and features of numerous insurance options.
 You can then decide to get covered online or talk with an agent over the phone.

 Average cost: $44 per month